edge-js/edgejs.dev/content/docs/introduction.md

+---
+summary: Edge is a simple, Modern and batteries included template engine for Node.js
+---

 # Introduction

 Edge is a **simple**, **Modern**, and **batteries included** template engine for Node.js.
 Edge is similar to writing JavaScript.
 If you know JavaScript, you know Edge.